-ii Investment and start-up ecosystem
+Investment and start-up ecosystem

 The Japanese government is trying to enhance innovative ecosystems, including those in the venture capital and start-up market.
 One of these efforts is the designation of the aforementioned start-up ecosystem hubs.
-Another example is a report published by the Ministry of Economy, Trade and Industry (METI) in late 2020 for the start-up industry on how to make use of 'convertible securities' (i.e., convertible equity and bonds or notes; see Section VI) in the seed or early stages and how start-ups should collaborate with corporate investors.
+Another example is a report published by METI in late 2020 for the start-up industry on how to make use of 'convertible securities' (i.e., convertible equity and bonds or notes) in the seed or early stages and how start-ups should collaborate with corporate investors.

 The government is also trying to tackle issues raised by the expansion of the start-up ecosystem.
 For instance, as players in start-up investment become diverse, and Japanese corporations and CVC funds expand their presence in investing in and collaborating with start-ups (open innovation), a growing number of negative reactions are being reported on the inequity of bargaining power between the investors and start-ups.
 Several reports and guidelines have been released and revised from 2020 to early 2022, including a report by the competition law authority, the Japan Fair Trade Commission (JFTC), on competition law issues that may arise from collaborations among large companies and start-ups.
-The JFTC and METI then issued guidelines on best practices for this type of collaboration and investment from large companies to start-ups, and the Japan Patent Office published model agreements and commentaries on certain types of collaborative contracts, such as joint research and development agreements and licence agreements, both of which were updated in early 2022.
+The JFTC and METI then issued guidelines to start-ups, and the Japan Patent Office published model agreements and commentaries on certain types of collaborative contracts, such as joint research and development agreements and licence agreements, both of which were updated in early 2022.